rust-lang/prev.rust-lang.org/contribute.md

 Once you've found your way around the project and have created a few pull requests in a particular area, consider reviewing others' pull
 requests: good reviewership is a rare skill and always appreciated.
-No prior permission is needed &emdash; just start constructively and politely commenting on pull requests that interest you.
+No prior permission is needed &mdash; just start constructively and politely commenting on pull requests that interest you.
 If you want training on conducting good code reviews [read this guide][reviews].